The Two Seasons of the Salinas River in Paso Robles

 Below is a view of the river from the east part of the riverbed looking west.
 Just north of here in the dry season, you can see jackrabbits racing across the riverbed at dusk.
 They are so fast I've never been able to capture one with my camera.

-I am hoping I'll have time to go back and see my Salinas River again before it disappears for this year.
-But if it did not disappear, I wouldn't be able to anticipate its appearance again in the spring after the rains.
+I'm always sad when the Salinas River disappears each year.
+But if I could take the river being full for granted all year, I wouldn't have the joy of seeing it reappear again each spring after the rains.
 Each season has its own kind of beauty, and I've learned to appreciate both.

 The Dry Salinas Riverbed in Lawrence Moore Park